hiaslknopf/APFELmuS/README.md

 #### 3. Do some maths

-Now you can calculate the right PDF from the calibrated spectrum.
+Now you can calculate the right representation from the calibrated spectrum and make some nice plots.

 # Overview of file types and naming convention